 If you think about it, it makes sense that most people don’t understand their real problem.
 Because if they did, they would just fix it.
 The fact that the problem still exists is a likely indicator that the real issue has not been addressed.

 We know from Theory of Constraints that most people work on the symptoms of their real problem.
 And while we understand this intellectually, that doesn’t mean we are immune to working on symptoms.

-I’ve given well over 100 Vistage speeches and I’ve spoken to some groups more than once.
+I’ve given my Maximizing Profitability workshop to well over 100 Vistage (business owner groups) groups and I’ve spoken to some groups more than once.
 Have you noticed that some people report the same problems over and over again?
 A year later they are still dealing with the same issues?